-grac language instruction program and services are effective in increasing the English and demic skills of students.
-If your child is in high school, the expected English Learner duation rate is%. review the status of your child's academic achievement, please log in to the school's online ent portal: [NOTE TO LEAs: Insert your school's parent portal name and link here.
-If there is no parent al, delete this sentence and describe how the parent can access the child's academic progress.] school will exit your child from this ESOL language program and supplement language vice when he/she reaches the district's established level of English proficiency. sup ase note that if your child has a disability, special education staff together with language port staff have determined the language services as specified in the Individualized Education gram (IEP). prev chai part have the right to refuse the ESOL language program (See the left side of the chart on the vious page) and/or the supplemental language instruction services (See the right side of the rt on the previous page).
-Please contact the person listed below if you would like to decline ticipation for your child, if you would like to talk about the different language instruction vices offered, or if you would like to learn about our parent meetings.
+Our language instruction program and services are effective in increasing the English and academic skills of students.
+If your child is in high school, the expected English Learner graduation rate is %.
+To review the status of your child's academic achievement, please log in to the school's online. parent portal: [NOTE TO LEAs: Insert your school's parent portal name and link here.
+If there is no parent portal, delete this sentence and describe how the parent can access the child's academic progress.)
+The achool will exit your child from this ESOL language program and supplement language. service when he/she reaches the district's established level of English proficiency.
+Please note that if your child has a disability, special education staff together with language support staff have determined the language services as specified in the Individualized Education.
+Program (IEP).
+You have the right to refuse the ESOL language program (See the left side of the chart on the previous page) and/or the supplemental language instruction services (See the right side of the chart on the previous page).
+Please contact the person listed below if you would like to decline participation for your child, if you would like to talk about the different language instruction. services offered, or if you would like to learn about our parent meetings.
 Thank you.
-Nan ne: Title: Tele ephone Number: E-mail: nool's Description of your child's ESOL Delivery Model: [NOTE TO LEAs: Please keep the cription(s) applicable to the child and delete the others.]
-Pull-Out: EL students are taken out of a general education class for the purpose of receiving small group language instruction from the ESOL teacher. receiving small group language instruction from the ESOL teacher.
-Push-in: EL students remain in their core academic class where they receive content instruction from their content area teacher along with targeted language instruction from an ESOL teacher.
-Push-in: EL students remain in their core academic class where they receive content instruction from their content area teacher along with targeted language instruction from an Push-in: EL students remain in their core academic class where they receive content instruction from their content area teacher along with targeted language instruction from an ESOL teacher.
-Resource center/Lab: EL students receive language assistance in a group setting Push-in: EL students remain in their core academic class where they receive content instruction from their content area teacher along with targeted language instruction from an ESOL teacher.
-Resource center/Lab: EL students receive language assistance in a group setting supplemented by multimedia materials.
-Scheduled ESOL class: In a class composed only of ELs, EL students receive instruction in foundational social and instructional English as well as in the academic languages of Push-in: EL students remain in their core academic class where they receive content instruction from their content area teacher along with targeted language instruction from an ESOL teacher.
-Resource center/Lab: EL students receive language assistance in a group setting supplemented by multimedia materials.
-Scheduled ESOL class: In a class composed only of ELs, EL students receive instruction in foundational social and instructional English as well as in the academic languages of content.
-Scheduled ESOL class in a Newcomer Program: EL students are participating in a Newcomer Program for recently arrived immigrants, in a class composed only of ELs.
-EL students receive instruction in foundational social and instructional English as well as in the students.
+Name: Tide: Telephone Number: E-mail: School's Description of your child's ESOL Delivery Model: INOTE TO LEAS: Please keep the description(s) applicable to the child and delete the others.]
+Pull-Out: EL students are taken out of a general education class for the purpose of receiving small group language instruction from the ESOL teacher. oxdot Puell-in: oxdot students remain in their core academic class where they receive content. instruction from their content area teacher along with targeted language instruction from an ESOL teacher.
+Resource center/Lab: Et. students receive language assistance in a group setting. supplemented by multimedia materials.
+Scheduled ESOL class: In a class composed only of ELs, EL students receive instruction in foundational social and instructional English as well as in the academic languages of content oxdot Scheduled ESOL class in a Newcomer Program: EL students are participating in a Newcomer Program for recently arrived immigrants, in a class composed only of ELs.
+EL. students receive instruction in foundational social and instructional English as well as in the academic languages of content. ■ Shellered Content: EL students at the middle and high school levels receive language. assistance and content instruction in a class composed only of EL students.
+Shellered Content in a Newcomer Program: EL students are participating in a Newcomer Program for recently arrived immigrants.
+El. students at the middle and high school levels receive language assistance and content instruction in a class composed only of EL.